Adderbury: Amenities

 Adderbury village activities include tennis and squash, The Women's Institute, photography, cinema, cycling, conservation, and history association, Adderbury bowls, football and cricket clubs, Adderbury Rainbows and 1st Adderbury Scouts, Mothers' Union, Over Sixties' Club, Gardening Club, and amateur dramatics (Adderbury Theatre Workshop).
 In 1977 a talent contest was held as part of Adderbury's celebrations of Elizabeth II's Silver Jubilee.
 It was such a success that Adderbury Theatre Workshop was formed.
 Every year since then, the Village Institute has hosted several dramatic and musical performances including pantomimes, cabarets and plays.
-In 1984 members from Adderbury Theatre Workshop appeared at the Cropredy Festival where they performed the Pheasant Pluckers Song.

 Games and sports

 Adderbury has a bowls club and a tennis and squash club.
 Adderbury Park Football Club competes in the Hellenic Football League.
 Banbury Golf Club is in the east of the parish on the B4100.
 It was opened in 1993 and its course consists of 18 holes.
 The current clubhouse, adapted from stone former dairy buildings, is in the centre of the course.
 The greens are built to USGA specification.
 Par is 70 and SSS 69.
 From the white tees the courses extends 6121 yard and from the yellow tees up to 5845 yard.
 The Ladies' yardage is 5444 yard with Par 70 SSS 70.